unchartedsoftware/aperture-tiles/docs/src/docs/development/quickstart/readme.md

 ## <a name="tile-generation"></a> Tile Generation ##

-The first step in building any Aperture Tiles project is creating a set of AVRO tiles that aggregate your source data across the plot/map and its various zoom levels.
+The first step in building any Aperture Tiles project is creating a set of Avro tiles that aggregate your source data across the plot/map and its various zoom levels.

 For delimited numeric data sources like the Julia set, the included CSVBinner tool can create these tiles.
 The CSVBinner tool requires two types of input: